Review of SA’s GM crop moratorium

 - South Australia’s moratorium has discouraged both public and private research and development investment in this state,

 - removing the moratorium will attract or retain research dollars, scientists, and post-graduate students in South Australia, and

 - segregation protocols (such as those used interstate) ensures the successful co-existence of GM and non-GM crops.

-Following the release of the review, GPSA identified the need for targeted consultation with growers on Kangaroo Island in relation to findings 2.2 and 4.4 respectively.
+Following the release of the review, GPSA identified the need for targeted consultation with growers on Kangaroo Island in relation to specific findings.

 Parliamentary Select Committee